autobrr/autobrr.com/docs/introduction.md

 ### The typical workflow

 1. autobrr monitors IRC channels and/or RSS feeds for new torrents that fits your criteria set within your autobrr [filters](/filters).
-2. A succesful match is forwarded to your [download client](/configuration/download-clients/dedicated) via an [action](/filters/actions) set inside your filters.
+2. A successful match is forwarded to your [download client](/configuration/download-clients/dedicated) via an [action](/filters/actions) set inside your filters.
 3. If the download client is a torrent client, then the torrent client accepts the torrent file and starts downloading it.
-4. If the download client is Radarr (or any other kind of \*arr), then Radarr will check that torrent file and see if it meets Radarr's criterias.
+4. If the download client is Radarr (or any other kind of \*arr), then Radarr will check that torrent file and see if it meets Radarr's criteria.

-   Criterias like:
+   Criteria like:

    - Is the movie monitored?
    - Is the torrent autobrr sent considered an upgrade of your existing version of that movie?

-   Radarr will reject it if it doesn't meet its criterias.
+   Radarr will reject it if it doesn't meet its criteria.
    If Radarr accepts it, then it will forward it to its download client and handle the rest from here.

 5. You are now among the very first people seeding this torrent which means you will have more peers connecting to you than if you'd be grabbing that file after the initial swarm.
 This results in a higher ratio on your indexers.

 ### RSS support for indexers without an IRC announcer

 A lot of indexers do not announce new torrents in an IRC channel.
 You can still make use of these indexers with autobrr since it has built in support for feeds as well.
-We support both Torznab, Newznab, as well as regular RSS feeds.
+We support Torznab, Newznab, as well as regular RSS feeds.
 RSS indexers are treated the same way as regular indexers within autobrr.

-This isn't needed if your usecase is feeding the \*arrs only.
+This isn't needed if your use case is feeding the \*arrs only.
 Since they have RSS support already.

 ## Features